 As chief justice, Stone fell short of what was expected of him.
 In spite of his devotion to the goal of civil liberties of minorities, he voted with the majority in Korematsu v.
 United States (1944) and wrote the opinion in Hirabayashi v.
 United States (1943), both cases upholding the arrest and conviction of Japanese Americans for curfew violations in the early days of World War II.

-He was the lone dissenter in Minersville School District v.
-Gobitis (1940), a flag salute case involving Jehovah’s Witnesses.
-Three years later he would preside over the Court in overturning that decision in West Virginia State Board of Education v.
+Three years later he would preside over the Supreme Court in overturning that decision in West Virginia State Board of Education v.
 Barnette (1943).
-Justice Robert H. Jackson drew heavily from Stone’s dissent in Minersville in his majority opinion in Barnette.
+In invalidating a compulsory flag salute law in schools, Justice Robert H. Jackson drew heavily from Stone’s dissent in Minersville in his majority opinion in Barnette.
 Jackson went further than Stone, stating eloquently that if there is a fixed star in our constitutional heaven it is that “no official, high or petty” can declare what is orthodox in politics, nationalism, or religion.
 Stone was appreciative of the tribute that Jackson extended.

 The Barnette case was the high point of the Stone court.
 As chief justice, Stone lacked the authority necessary to manage the increasing clash of personalities, especially among Hugo L. Black, Felix Frankfurter, and William O. Douglas.
 On one occasion he was roundly criticized by Frankfurter and Owen J. Roberts in a dissent in a minor case for the Stone Court’s tendency to refer to the “unwisdom and injustice” of earlier decisions in what they perceived as Stone’s penchant for overturning precedent.
 Frankfurter, in particular, was distressed by what he perceived as Stone’s unruly court.

 Clearly, Stone had been much happier as a member of the team than he was as its leader.
 He lacked the administrative skills of Taft and the discipline of Hughes.
-He was reluctant to rein in the increasingly hostile factions on the Court.
+He was reluctant to rein in the increasingly hostile factions on the high court.